omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - create a field on user model that has choices of different sports
   - whatever sport they choose will be their default createworkout model and default workout list to search through
   - choices: Crossfit, BB/Power/Strength Training/Oly (In the future: track, swimming, gymnastics?
+- set up a strength workout model and strength program model
+  - for strength programs, hold info about periodization rules etc. hold training maxes, days of the week when each workout ill be done

 ## Styling:
+- wrap the top bar on base generic in the blue div so that they are all fixed
+  - this does not work!
+- style workouts on calendar for if completed or not completed that day
+  - not sure exactly how to get this if statement in there
+- style previous/next month buttons on calendar.
 - can add red dot to website icon on browser tab if you have notifications
   - (just like linkedin)
 - parallax scrolling: https://www.w3schools.com/howto/howto_css_parallax.asp